 As both a photographer and filmmaker Peter’s intent is simple: create compelling images that appeal to his own sense of beauty and aesthetics.
 His goal is to use his art - and his life - to inspire others.
 He shares his photos in the hopes of touching people’s hearts and minds in positive and uplifting ways.

 See all Peter’s work and read more about his story on his website: www.peteralessandriaphotography.com

 3rd Place - Francesca Busca - "Black Carnival"

 Francesca’s mission is to make Mosaic ROCK.
-She wants to show it to the world as an art which can be incredibly rich… every material has at least one fascinating feature about it: the very nature of its texture and just the subtle tilt of a tile allow for different colours, reflections and shades depending on the angle of sight.
+She wants to show it to the world as an art which can be incredibly rich… every material has at least one fascinating feature about it: the very nature of its texture and just the subtle tilt of a tile allow for different colors, reflections, and shades depending on the angle of sight.
 Chances are that no two viewers will see it the same way at the same time.

 Torn between optimism and surrender, Francesca is haunted by the idea of mankind’s imminent self-destruction.
 Yet, she still believes in a future for humanity of resourceful innovation through recycling and upcycling.
-She is fascinated by the colours and textures of both artificial and natural elements, which she enthusiastically hunts for in everyday life and restlessly plays with in new combinations, pairing and contrasting noble material with rubbish.
+She is fascinated by the colors and textures of both artificial and natural elements, which she enthusiastically hunts for in everyday life and restlessly plays within new combinations, pairing and contrasting noble material with rubbish.
 Her aim is to prove their reciprocal need, how rubbish is a relative definition and how it can be turned into something useful, fun and even beautiful.